kingsoftcloud/cluster-autoscaler/README.md

 ## Notes
 If the `cluster-autoscale` component not scale-up or scale-down for a long time, execute the [kubectl get cm cluster-autoscaler-status  -n kube-system -o yaml ] command to check whether the cluster status is healthy.
 When the number of unready nodes in the cluster reaches a certain level, the cluster will be unhealthy, and the `cluster-autoscal` component will stop work.
 Please refer to [How does CA deal with unready nodes?]( https://github.com/kingsoftcloud/cluster-autoscaler/blob/main/cluster-autoscaler/FAQ.md)

-If you click the remove button on the Auto Scaling service console to remove the node from the scaling group, the node will be marked as unready by the cluster autoscaler component.
+If you click the remove button on the Auto Scaling service console to remove the node from the scaling group, the node will be marked as unready by the `cluster-autoscaler` component.
 To avoid this risk, please execute the [kubectl delete node node_name] command in the cluster after the above removal operation.

 If the UserData set in the AS configuration does not take effect, log in to the instance under the corresponding ASG and check whether there are errors in the /var/log/cloud-init.log file.
 Also, please do not edit the UserData in the AS configuration on the Auto Scaling service console, because the changes will not take effect.